238 Comments

 People who believe that policies should be populist in a people's democracy, the best for the most, are considered far right.

 That makes the majority of the members of the UK's largest political party, REFORM, "far right populists".
-They really don't like people who understand what is best for the most, and who understand what they get is what is worst for the most - and best for the elite parasites they are forced to pay for in taxes.
+The privileged legacy system of power and control really don't like the reality of educated people who understand what is best for the most, better than they do, and who can also understand that what they are actually getting for their taxes is what is worst for the most - and best for the elite parasites they are forced to pay for in taxes.

 And the governing legacy elite really hate it when people start publishing such views and calling out the blatantly unrepresentative elite corruption legalised in our names - so more of the gullible , trusting electorate can see understand the absolute corruption of European governments.